The

 (even though it is conducted by a foreign person), and therefore outside the

-federal territorial and subject matter jurisdictions over foreign affairs..
+federal territorial and subject matter jurisdictions over foreign

-The resident alien’s economic activity is
+The resident

-no longer within the foreign jurisdictional authority of the federal government
+alien’s economic activity is no longer within the foreign jurisdictional

-because they are now under the territorial jurisdictional authority of the State
+authority of the federal government because they are now under the territorial

-government that they are resident within.
+jurisdictional authority of the State government that they are resident

-Tariffs are imposed on foreign activity, not domestic.
-As soon as the non-resident alien becomes a
+activity, not domestic.
+As soon as the

-resident (“resident” is defined in the law) his activity is recognized by the
+non-resident alien becomes a resident (“resident” is defined in the law) his

-“foreign” category that is subject to a tariff, and is placed into the “domestic” category, which is
+activity is recognized by the law as being removed from the “foreign” category that is subject to a tariff, and is

-payments terminates.
-Domestic activity
+from their payments terminates.
+Domestic

-is not subject to any tariff because a tariff is a foreign tax.
+activity is not subject to any tariff because a tariff is a foreign tax.
 Even when the activity is conducted by a

 foreign person who has become a resident in the U.S. (but who is still foreign)